-Updates for the 2021-2022 School Year
+Updates for the 2022-2023 School Year

-The Every Student Succeeds Act (ESSA) was signed by President Obama on December 10, 2015, and will begin its fourth year of implementation in the 2021-2022 school year.
-The Alaska Department of Education & Early Development (DEED) has been working to ensure that all policies, practices, as well as the ESEA Consolidated Application are aligned to the updated law.
-To help guide districts through these changes, DEED has made updates to the 2021-2022 Consolidated ESEA Programs Application Handbook.
+The Every Student Succeeds Act (ESSA) was signed by President Obama on December 10, 2015.
+The Alaska Department of Education & Early Development (DEED) continues to ensure that all policies, practices, as well as the ESEA Consolidated Application are aligned to the updated law.
+DEED has made updates to the 2022-2023 Consolidated ESEA Programs Application Handbook based on changes made to the ESEA Consolidated Application.
 Below is a general overview of the major changes.